Far-reaching changes are taking place in energy companies.

 We also should not forget that in many European countries family obligations come before job obligations, which is particularly true in Southern Europe, and is actually quite similar to the way that family relations are treated as superior to job obligations in Arabic culture.

-Employees have to come to the realization that work-life-balance is not really obtainable if you want to have real success.
-You simply cannot have a 40-hour week and expect that you will have a great career.
-You can have work-life-balance but with the concomitant result that you will stall in making progress in your career development.
-It is an either/or question.
-HR should find ways to accommodate employees opting for a work-life-balance as well as talent wishing to move up the career ladder.
+Employees need to come to the realization that work-life balance is not really achievable if you really want to succeed.
+You can’t just have a 40-hour work week and expect to have a great career.
+You can have a work-life balance, but with the side effect of not progressing in your professional development.
+It’s an either/or question.
+HR should find ways to accommodate employees who choose to have a work-life balance as well as talent who want to move up the career ladder.
 Digitization offers a multitude of opportunities to an ever-shrinking group of employees who are up to the demands of the modern job market.

 For a lot of energy businesses it makes a lot of sense to bind employees early on to the company.
 We are already seeing that HR has trouble recruiting young apprentices to join their company and learn a trade, it will get even more difficult in the future as more and more people opt out of worklife, or simply want to have a work-life-balance.
 It will be just as difficult to hire willing and capable managerial talent able to lead energy businesses.
 In fact, I expect a significant shift in work ethics, to the detriment of energy businesses, once Millennials have reached the peak of their career.